cannonspears/grubdash/README.md

-# GrubDash Back End Application
+# GrubDash Back-end Application

 GrubDash is a Full Stack application that allows users to simulate ordering dishes online.
-The Front End (not included) was created by Thinkful, and students were tasked with creating the server that connects to two resources, dishes and orders, to route appropriately.
+The Front-end (not included) was created by Thinkful, and students were tasked with creating the server that connects to two resources, dishes and orders, and route appropriately.

 ## Getting Started